 There are a number of misconceptions about adultery which must be cleared up before a petition of divorce is issued.

 In a word: no. Many people see the two terms as synonymous but under English law, adultery has a very specific meaning.
 It only refers to full sexual intercourse between a man and woman when at least one of them is married to someone else.
 No other kind of sexual activity constitutes adultery in this context.

 Is it adultery when the affair is with someone of the same sex?

-No. As the law defines adultery as something that can only take place between a man and a woman, any sexual relations with a member of the same sex do not amount to adultery.
+No. The law defines adultery as something that can only take place between a man and a woman, any sexual relations with a member of the same sex do not amount to adultery.

 Is it adultery if you have already separated?

 Yes.
-Any sexual intercourse you have a member of the opposite sex, irrespective of whether or not it takes place post-separation, is technically adultery.
+Any sexual intercourse with a member of the opposite sex, irrespective of whether or not it takes place post-separation, is technically adultery.

 Does adultery count against me during the divorce?

-If you live with your spouse as a couple for a period of more than six months (or periods which together amount to more than six months) after you find out about the adultery, you would not be able to rely on it in order to seek a divorce.
-The date of the adultery is in fact the most recent act.
+If you live with your spouse as a couple for a period of more than six months (or periods which together amount to more than six months) after you find out about the adultery, you would not be able to rely on it to seek a divorce.

 Obviously, every case is different, so if you want to discuss your situation with one of our expert family lawyers, do not hesitate to get in touch.